Zero-Credit Internship Option

 - Write an academic research paper at the end of the project.
 12 pages (not including sources cited) for a four credit project and 8 pages (not including sources cited) are required for a two credit project.

-- Submit two journal entries (2-3 pages each) during the internship – one entry at the midterm date, the other journal entry at the end date.
+- Submit two reflective journal entries (3 pages each) during the internship – one entry at the midterm date, the other journal entry at the end date.

 - Be evaluated by your on-the-job supervisor at the midterm and end of the project.